top of page

 "LESS STRONG!"
 I shouted at mile 95.

 "THANK GOD!"
 I shouted at mile 96.5 as I saw my mother's light on the trail.
-I ran towards her.
-Cried, shook, the setting hypothermia making me tired.
+I ran towards her with tears rolling down my cheeks.

 They made me stop while my dad dashed to the car and grabbed a roll of toilet paper.
-Mom held the camera, dad stretched the roll across the trail and latched it to a metal stake.
+My mother held the camera as my father stretched the roll across the trail and latched it to a metal stake.

 I ran that mo'fo in, man.